n8n-io/n8n-docs/_snippets/code/ai-how-to.md

-!!! note "AI generated code overwrites your code"
+///  note  | AI generated code overwrites your code
 If you've already written some code on the **Code** tab, the AI generated code will replace it. n8n recommends using AI as a starting point to create your initial code, then editing it as needed.
+///
 To use ChatGPT to generate code in the Code node:

 1. In the Code node, set **Language** to **JavaScript**.